Music of Tanzania: Singeli

 Singeli is a music genre that originated in Kinondoni in north-west Dar es Salaam in the mid 2000s, and has since the late 2010s spread throughout Tanzania, and since 2020 the surrounding Great Lakes.
-Singeli is a ngoma music and dance where a MC performs over fast tempo taarab music, often at between 200-300 beets per minute (BPM) while females dance.
-Male and female MCs are near equally common, however styles between MC gender typically differ significantly.
-Male MCs usually perform in fast paced rap, while female MCs usually perform kwaya.'In the early 2000s vigodoro, meaning all night parties, began being organized by women for their other female family and friends in various uswahilini, particularly Manzese and Tandale.
-The parties involved playing cassette tapes of taarab music that other women would come and dance to.
-As vigodoro parties grew MCs would be invited to come and perform over the cassettes.
+Singeli is a ngoma music and dance where a MC performs over fast tempo taarab music, often at between 200-300 beats per minute (BPM) while women dance.
+Male and female MCs are near equally common, however gender-related styles between MC differ significantly.
+Male MCs usually perform in fast paced rap, while female MCs usually perform kwaya.

+In the early 2000s vigodoro, meaning all night parties, began being organized by women for their female relatives and friends in various uswahilini, particularly Manzese and Tandale.
+The parties involved playing cassette tapes of taarab music that other women would dance to.
+As vigodoro parties grew in popularity, MCs have been invited to come and perform over the cassettes.
 Msaga Sumu was one such MC and is considered one of the early founders of Singeli.